 Now that you’ve figured out your income and expenses, it’s a good time to review your spending habits and create a realistic budget until your circumstances improve.

-Start off by looking for ways to reduce your everyday expenses.
-For example, if you buy a cup of coffee every morning or eat lunch out every day, this can add up.
+Start by looking for ways to reduce your everyday expenses.
+For example, if you buy a cup of coffee every morning or eat lunch out every day, these costs can add up.
 You also probably have several optional expenses—like gym memberships, cable television, and other forms of entertainment—that you might be able to eliminate.
-If you have certain monthly payments you can’t eliminate, such as credit card debt, you might be able to negotiate a lower monthly payment.
+If you have certain monthly payments you can’t get rid off, such as credit card debt, you might be able to negotiate a lower monthly payment.

-Think about different ways that you cut back or completely eliminate certain spending so that you’ll be better able to make your loan payments.
-(Learn more in How to Make a Budget.)
+Think about different ways that you can cut back spending or completely eliminate certain costs so that you’ll be better able to make your loan payments.

 Often, borrowers have access to permanent or temporary loss mitigation options to help them avoid a foreclosure.
 Here are just a few possibilities:

 Loan modification.
 A loan modification is a permanent change to your loan terms.
 For example, a modification might extend the amount of time you have to pay off the loan or reduce the interest rate.
-With a loan modification, the servicer can often add any past-due amounts to the balance of your loan.
+With a loan modification, the servicer can often add any past-due amounts to the loan balance.
 Depending on your circumstances, you might qualify for a Fannie Mae or Freddie Mac Flex Modification or a proprietary (in-house) loan modification.

 Forbearance agreements and repayment plans.
 If the reason you’re unable to make your monthly payments is temporary, you might be eligible for a forbearance agreement.
-With a forbearance agreement, the lender agrees to reduce or suspend the payments for a certain period of time.
-At the end of the forbearance period, you bring the loan current by paying back the missed or reduced payments in full, through a repayment program, or through a modification (Learn more about loan modifications, forbearance agreements, and repayment plans.)
+With a forbearance agreement, the lender agrees to reduce or suspend the payments for a limited amount of time.
+At the end of the forbearance period, you bring the loan current by paying back the missed or reduced payments in full, through a repayment program or a modification.

-It is also often a good idea to contact a free HUD-approved local counseling agency.
-A housing counselor can provide you with assistance in working out a way to avoid foreclosure and might be aware of special programs that could help you.
-(Learn more about HUD-approved housing counselors.)
+It's also often a good idea to contact a free HUD-approved local counseling agency.
+A housing counselor can provide you with assistance in working out a way to avoid foreclosure and will be aware of special programs that could help you.

 Foreclosure laws and timelines vary from state to state.
 You should learn about your state’s foreclosure laws so you know: